Central America boasts the little country of El Salvador. Its rich history reaches thousands of years.

 Pre-Columbian Era

 Before Spanish colonists came, several native tribes—including the Pipil, Lenca, and Cacaopera—called the territory now known as El Salvador home.
 Expert growers produced goods such as beans, cocoa, and corn using creative farming methods.
 Pedro de Alvarado was a Spanish adventurer who arrived at El Salvador with his army in 1524.
 Though they valiantly fought the Spanish invasion, the indigenous people were at last driven.
-This started El Salvador's Spanish colonization.
+This started El Salvador's Spanish colonisation.

 European arrival (1522)

 After more than 300 years under Spanish rule, El Salvador joined the Captaincy General of Guatemala when the Spanish arrived.
-For the native people during this time, diseases brought by the Europeans and forced labor caused great hardship.
+For the native people during this time, diseases brought by the Europeans and forced labour caused great hardship.

 Spanish conquest of El Salvador

 Starting a massive rebellion against Spanish rule in 1525, the Pipil tribe was led by Atlacatl, their chief.
 Still, the Spaniards controlled El Salvador for centuries and put down the rebellion.
-Many of the indigenous people's practices were destroyed when they were compelled to convert to Catholics, therefore eradicating their way of life.
+Many of the indigenous people's practices were destroyed when they were compelled to convert to Catholicism, therefore eradicating their way of life.

 Colonial period (1525–1821)